How to Get an Oregon CCB License

 Complete pre-license training

-Most CCB license types require completion of a CCB-approved pre-license education course before you can sit for the exam.
-The course covers Oregon construction law, business practices, lien law, and contractor obligations.
-Courses are available online and in-person from multiple approved providers.
+Most CCB license types require completing a CCB-approved 16-hour pre-license course before you can sit for the exam.
+Courses cover Oregon construction law, business practices, lien law, and contractor obligations.
+Available online and in-person from multiple approved providers.

-RLC (Residential Limited Contractor) applicants have a reduced training requirement.
-Contact the CCB to confirm the current pre-license requirement for your specific endorsement.
+RLC applicants have a reduced training requirement.
+Contact the CCB to confirm the current requirement for your specific endorsement.

 Pass the CCB examination

 - Surety bond - minimum $25,000 for most residential licenses ($15,000 for RLC).
 Your surety company files the bond directly with the CCB.
-Shop multiple surety providers - premiums vary based on your credit score and business history.
+Shop multiple providers - premiums vary based on credit and business history.
+If you have a dual endorsement, you need two separate bonds.

 - General liability insurance - minimum $500,000 for most license types.
-Your insurer files a certificate of insurance directly with the CCB.
+Your insurer files a Certificate of Insurance with the CCB.
+The Certificate Holder must be listed as "Construction Contractors Board, PO Box 14140, Salem, OR 97309".

-- Workers compensation insurance - required if you have employees.
-Sole proprietors with no employees may qualify for an exemption - confirm with the CCB.
+- Workers compensation insurance or exemption - required if you have employees.
+Sole proprietors with no employees may qualify for an exemption.

 Submit your application

-Apply online through the CCB's application portal at or.accessgov.com/ccb.
+Apply online at or.accessgov.com/ccb.
 Your application must include:

 - Completed application form with business and RMI information